REGISTER YOUR INTEREST FOR 2020

 Once received we will contact you to let you know if you have been successful or not.
 Your stall pitch is only confirmed upon receipt of payment.

-Food & Drink stalls are open for bids (minimum bid £300) each (please specify space required).
+Large Food Stalls £100.00 per pitch. (please specify space required).
 Once received we will contact you to let you know if you have been successful or not, with a link for payment.
 Your stall pitch is only confirmed upon receipt of payment.